MINUTES OF REGULAR MEETING OF SCHOOL BOARD

 OF BLOOMFIELD SCHOOL DISTRICT

-The Board of School Trustees of the Bloomfield School District, of Greene County, Indiana, met in regular session on November 21, 2002, at 7:00 p.m. in the jr./sr. high school conference room in Bloomfield School District, 501 West Spring Street, Bloomfield, Indiana.
-The following school board members were present: Peggi Blakley, Nancy Canty, Steve Dowden, Keith Hanauer, and Marvin Helms.
-Randall Burcham and Richard Richeson were absent.
+The Board of School Trustees of the Bloomfield School District, of Greene County, Indiana, met in regular session on December 19, 2002, at 7:00 p.m. in the jr./sr. high school conference room in Bloomfield School District, 501 West Spring Street, Bloomfield, Indiana.
+The following school board members were present: Peggi Blakley, Randall Burcham, Nancy Canty, Steve Dowden, Keith Hanauer, Marvin Helms, and Richard Richeson.
 President Helms called the meeting to order at approximately 7:00 p.m.
 The following order of business was transacted with the President presiding:

 2. Approval of Minutes.
-The Board had been provided with minutes of the regular school board meetings both held on November 21, 2002, and special meeting held on October 24, 2002, which had been prepared by corporation recording secretary Kelli Vandeventer.
-Keith Hanauer made a motion to approve the minutes as presented.
-Peggi Blakley seconded the motion.
-The minutes were approved by a 5-0 vote.
+The Board had been provided with minutes of the executive session and regular school board meetings both held on November 21, 2002, and special meeting held on December 5, 2002, which had been prepared by corporation recording secretary Kelli Vandeventer.
+Randall Burcham made a motion to approve the minutes as presented.
+Richard Richeson seconded the motion.
+The minutes were approved by a 7-0 vote.

 3. Treasurer’s Report.
 The Board had been provided with the Treasurer’s Report, prepared by corporation treasurer Sue Pritts, consisting of the Appropriation Report and Claims Listing Report.
-Upon motion duly made by Nancy Canty and seconded by Steve Dowden, the Board by a 5-0 vote approved the Treasurer’s Report.
+Upon motion duly made by Nancy Canty and seconded by Keith Hanauer, the Board by a 7-0 vote approved the Treasurer’s Report.

-14. Adjournment.
-There being no further business, Keith Hanauer made a motion to adjourn.
-Nancy Canty seconded the motion.
+10. Adjournment.
+There being no further business, Randall Burcham made a motion to adjourn.
+Richard Richeson seconded the motion.
 The meeting was then adjourned by a 6-1 vote.
 Keith Hanauer cast the nay vote.